sogaiu/ts-questions/questions/what-paths-are-relevant/README.md

 * Linux - `~/.cache/tree-sitter`
 * Mac - `~/Library/Caches/tree-sitter`
 * Windows - `C:\Users\<username>\AppData\Local\tree-sitter`

+Note that since tree-sitter 0.20.8, the directory in question can be overridden via the `TREE_SITTER_LIBDIR` environment variable.

 The `parse` subcommand is an example of a `tree-sitter` subcommand that is affected by which shared objects can be found.